launchdarkly/hello-python/README.md

 ## Build instructions

-1. Install the LaunchDarkly Python SDK by running `pip install requirements.txt`
+1. Install the LaunchDarkly Python SDK by running `pip install -r requirements.txt`

 2. Edit `test.py` and set the value of `sdk_key` to your LaunchDarkly SDK key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `feature_flag_key` to the flag key.